Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Representable moduli problems

-\rem{\cite[(3.4)]{KM} also gives another definition for the moduli problem $[\Gamma_0(m)]_R$, as the collection of isomorphism classes of isogenies $E \rar E'$ whose kernel is finite locally free of degree $m$ over $S$ and fppf-locally cyclic.
-The two definitions are equivalent because, for any relative elliptic curve $E/S$ and any subgroup scheme $G$ of $E$ which is finite locally free over $S$, $G$ is the kernel of a finite locally free isogeny $\pi: E \rar E'$ by \cite[Lemma 07S7]{Stacks}\footnote{I am grateful to MathOverflow user SashaP for pointing out this result to me.}. }
+\rem{\cite[(3.4)]{KM} also gives another definition for the moduli problem $[\Gamma_0(m)]_R$, as the collection of isomorphism classes of isogenies $E \rar E'$ whose kernel is a cyclic subgroup of order $m$ of $E$.
+The two definitions are equivalent: if $E/S$ is an elliptic curve and $G$ is a subgroup scheme of $E$ which is finite locally free over $S$, then one can show using \cite[Lemma 07S7]{Stacks}\footnote{I am grateful to MathOverflow user SashaP for pointing out this result to me.} that $E' := E/G$ is an elliptic curve over $S$ and $G$ is the kernel of the obvious isogeny $\pi: E \rar E'$. }